-- 1. Continue to be a community of choice by ensuring high-quality and diverse new housing development. - 2.
-Ensure that Cary residents can enjoy the full benefit of Cary's high quality of life. - 3.
+1. Continue to be a community of choice by

+- 2. Ensure that Cary residents can enjoy the full benefit of Cary's high quality of life. - 3.
 Pursue regional and nonprofit partnerships to meet housing needs.

 Council Adopted 2021

 In addition to affordability, the document connects housing to other community priorities, which strives to foster an enriched housing market for all residents.
 The recommended actions seek to support Cary's thriving housing market, while adequately supporting our diverse and evolving population, allowing us to create and preserve high-quality housing that is connected to the fabric of the community.